-Barnabas Fund calls on UK Prime Minister Boris Johnson to recognise the Armenian, Assyrian, Syriac and Greek Genocide
+Barnabas Aid Calls on U.K. Prime Minister Boris Johnson to Recognize the Armenian, Assyrian, Syriac and Greek Genocide

-Dr Patrick Sookhdeo, International Director of Barnabas Fund, has written to UK Prime Minister Boris Johnson urging him to recognise formally as genocide the murderous anti-Christian violence in the Ottoman Empire a century ago in which 3.75 million Christians died.
+Dr. Patrick Sookhdeo, International Director of Barnabas Aid, has written to United Kingdom Prime Minister Boris Johnson urging him to recognize formally as genocide the murderous anti-Christian violence in the Ottoman Empire a century ago in which 3.75 million Christians died.

-Often called the “Armenian Genocide”, this period of organised killings and fatal “death marches”, which peaked in 1915, targeted not only Armenians (1.5 million dead) but also the Assyrian, Syriac and Greek minorities.
+Often called the “Armenian Genocide,” this period of organized killings and fatal “death marches,” which peaked in 1915, targeted not only Armenians (1.5 million dead) but also Assyrian, Syriac and Greek minorities.

-Recognising this past genocide of Christians will help to prevent future genocides of Christians, especially Armenians, who are currently under threat.
+Recognizing this past genocide of Christians will help prevent future genocides of Christians, especially Armenians, who are currently under threat.

-Dr Sookhdeo also noted the opposition to the genocide of Boris Johnson’s great-grandfather Ali Kemal, a Muslim Turkish journalist who in 1922 was lynched for his perceived disloyalty to the Ottoman Empire.
+Dr. Sookhdeo also noted opposition to the genocide voiced by Boris Johnson’s great-grandfather Ali Kemal, a Muslim Turkish journalist who in 1922 was lynched for his perceived disloyalty to the Ottoman Empire.

-The letter was delivered to Downing Street on 18 March.
-Dr Sookhdeo’s plea is supported by the Primate of the Diocese of the Armenian Church in the UK and Ireland Bishop Hovakim Manukyan.
+The letter was delivered to the Prime Minister on March 18.
+Dr. Sookhdeo’s plea is supported by the Primate of the Diocese of the Armenian Church in the U.K. and by Ireland Bishop Hovakim Manukyan.

 In September 2020 Azerbaijan, supported by Turkey, began an invasion of Nagorno-Karabakh, an ethnic-Armenian enclave within the Muslim-majority Republic of Azerbaijan.
 The conflict ended with a tripartite ceasefire agreement in November 2020, with Azerbaijan having taken significant territories, which had formerly been held by the Armenian community.